Koma Kulshan Project

-The Koma Kulshan Project is a 13.3 MW run-of-the-river hydroelectric generation facility on the slopes of Mount Baker, a stratovolcano in Washington state's North Cascades.
-The project commenced commercial operation in October 1990, and is owned by a Covanta Energy–Atlantic Power joint venture.
+The Koma Kulshan Project is a 12 MW run-of-the-river hydroelectric generation facility on the slopes of Mount Baker, a stratovolcano in Washington state's North Cascades.
+The project commenced commercial operation in October 1990, and is owned by Eagle Creek Renewable Energy via their Koma Kulshan Associates subsidiary.
 It supplies Puget Sound Energy via a Power Supply Agreement (PSA) contract.
 Its single turbine is a Pelton wheel supplied by Sulzer Escher Wyss.

 Located in the Mount Baker National Forest, it is one of six Federal Energy Regulatory Commission (FERC)-licensed small hydro installations on Federal Government land in Washington state.

 Koma Kulshan is the name of Mount Baker in the Lummi dialect.

+In 2022, the project was sold to Eagle Creek Renewable Energy, LLC.

 Dams

 Intakes are located at diversion dams on the Rocky Creek and Sulphur Creek tributaries of Lake Shannon.
 A 42–45 inch diameter, 19250 ft long penstock carries water from a bifurcation (2750 ft a.s.l.) to the powerhouse.
 Water is discharged from the powerhouse through a short run on Sandy Creek to Baker Lake.
 Up to 120 cuft/s is diverted to the powerhouse.

 Rocky Creek Dam is 18 ft high, 32 ft long at 2770 ft a.s.l.

 Sulphur Creek Dam is 15 ft high, 37 ft long at 2755 ft a.s.l.

 Diversion of the creek affected the appearance of Upper and Middle Sulphur Creek Falls.